Designing New Worlds with Artova

 Component Editing & Design System

-The component editing system allows designers to adjust interface properties such as spacing, typography, layout hierarchy, and component configuration.
+The component editing system allows designers to adjust key interface properties such as spacing, typography, layout hierarchy, and component configuration.
 Generated layouts can therefore be refined, customised, and integrated into broader design systems.

 Purpose